The Safer Mobility Campaign

 Training

-While training is not mandatory for mobility scooter users, it is strongly recommended that new mobility scooter drivers enroll on a training course.
+While training is not mandatory for mobility scooter users, it is strongly recommended that new mobility scooter drivers enrol on a training course.
 Mobility scooters aren’t the easiest devices to manoeuvre, so training can provide some peace of mind before using the roads.

 Stay Visible